The airport security check is one of the main reasons that you need to arrive early at the airport.

 1. Pick the shorter line

 While this one may seem fairly obvious it still is very applicable.
 Most airports have two or more security areas and the ones closer to the flight gates that see more traffic are usually busier.
-This may take you further away from your gate, but picking the less busy check-up point can save you precious time.
+This may take you further away from your gate, but picking the less busy check-up point at the airport security check can save you precious time.

 In larger airports, at peak hour, there is usually a member of the airport staff responsible for orienting you toward the shortest line.
 Finding it then becomes a no-brainer.